 Once your pastry dough is all rolled out, take a wire cooling rack and press it into the dough.
 Remove the rack and cut along the indented lines with a pizza cutter.
 Instant lattice style without the hassle of figuring out the weaving method.

 Related: Make-Ahead Freezer Meals

 Thanksgiving Hack 7: Keep mashed potatoes warm in a slow cooker.

 Butter the inside of your crockpot, then pour a bit of heavy cream into your slow cooker.
 After adding in your mashed potatoes, set your slow cooker on low and remind yourself to stir the potatoes every hour until you’re ready to serve them.

-10. Peel potatoes easily by boiling them whole.
+Thanksgiving Hack 10: Peel potatoes easily by boiling them whole.

-11. Hydrate overcooked turkey with chicken broth.
+Thanksgiving Hack 11: Hydrate overcooked turkey with chicken broth.

-12. Use quartered onions, celery, and carrots as a roasting rack.
+Thanksgiving Hack 12: Use quartered onions, celery, and carrots as a roasting rack.

+There’s no need to buy a roasting rack when you can make one from chopped vegetables.
 Not only will these vegetables keep your turkey elevated, they add flavor to drippings.